Thursday, 23 February 2012

 One early December evening I had just finished trudging home in the darkness and rain after another frustrating day at work.
 My umbrella had been placed into dutiful active service but a slight breeze had been blowing against the direction I had to travel.
 The result left me soaked from my waist down.
 Only silence and darkness greeted me upon arrival at my living quarters, dreary and depressing to say the least.
 Removing the photo once more from the envelope, I again stood Phi Bang's photo against the backs of the books on my desk.
 Arriving home to a silent photo was better than arriving home to nothing at all.
 Before changing into dry clothes I first filled a pot with water and set it on the stove to boil to make coffee.

 Upstairs in the foyer another letter from Phi Bang was waiting for me.
-At that moment her letter truly felt like a badly needed moment of sunshine in a discouraging day that had rained continuously from the dark of morning through to the dark of night.
+In that instant her letter felt like a much needed ray of sunshine in a discouraging day that had rained continuously from the dark of morning through to the dark of night.
 Inside the envelope was a lengthy letter.
 Hidden among the pages was another photo and a strange looking leaf, which Phi Bang explained, was a Salon leaf.
 The leaf had been changed by first placing it in mud for several weeks.
 Later, the mud had been washed off and with it the decayed parts of the leaf were washed away, leaving behind only the stem and the network of veins.

 This second image of Phi Bang was a black and white school photo.
 She detailed in her letter that she was wearing white in the photo because her mother had died.
 I wondered if her mother had been a war casualty, but in reading on I learned that her mother had died from stomach cancer.
 I also learned that Phi Bang came from a large family and was the second eldest of ten children.
 She had two sisters and seven brothers, but sadly her youngest brother had died at birth.